nih-cfde/use-case-library-build/templates/CONTRIBUTING.md

   - Open a [`NewUseCase issue`](https://github.com/nih-cfde/use-case-library-build/issues/new?labels=new+use+case&template=NewUseCase_template.md&title=Add+use+case+idea+title) describing your new use case idea

   - Or write up your use case and submit it as a pull request (PR).
-Please follow the [Use Case Style Guide](#usecasestyle) below.

 ### PR process